 - The more we assure that every working person gets the opportunity to get a good job, the better we will all be.

-How we get there – We build a strong middle class by decisions we make together.
+How we get there – We build an economy that works for all of us by decisions we make together.

 - It’s time to rewrite the rules so that businesses will pay decent wages and benefits; arrange work so that workers can do their jobs and care for their families; and respect working people’s freedom to stand together in union.

-- We need to break down the barriers – discrimination in hiring, a biased criminal justice system, underfunded schools – they keep incomes and opportunities down for Blacks and Latinos.
+- We need to break down the barriers – discrimination in hiring, a biased criminal justice system, underfunded schools – that keep incomes and opportunities down for Blacks and Latinos.